 |Policy Number: 2.01

 Purpose and Summary

+- State Funds: These funds primarily consist of tuition and fee revenue collections and State General Fund appropriations.
+State funds are used to support the academic programs and the general operating expenses of the University.
+A State General Fund appropriation may specify the general purpose or purposes for which the appropriation may be used.
+Any changes to these allocations must go through a legislative process.
 Tuition and fee revenue collections allocations are governed by the Arizona Board of Regents and changes in the intended use of the funds can be made by them without having to go through a legislative process.
 ABOR may delegate authority to make changes in the intended use of these funds to administrative units within the University.

 - Unexpended Plant Funds: Resources and any associated indebtedness to be used for the acquisition of physical properties for institutional purposes, which have not yet been expended.
 Indebtedness incurred to finance plant acquisition and construction is included as a liability of the unexpended plant funds until the proceeds of the indebtedness are expended.
 Examples of restricted unexpended plant funds include proceeds from the issuance of long-term debt and gifts designated for capital projects.
 Unrestricted unexpended plant funds include State capital or building renewal appropriations, as well as funds set aside by the University from unrestricted fund balances.